 Mayo Clinic Health System Franciscan Healthcare in La Crosse is a community-based, fully-accredited, 250-bed, comprehensive medical center.
 It provides patient services in family practice, internal medicine, surgery, pediatrics, psychiatry, obstetrics and high-risk maternity, gynecology, newborn nursery, neonatology, intensive and coronary care, medical rehabilitation, emergency medicine/trauma, chemical dependency and mental health.

 The medical center provides a full complement of diagnostic and therapeutic services.
 Surgical, medical and cardiac patients are cared for with the latest equipment in the ICU/CCU.

 More than 200 physicians, Ph.D.'s, and associate providers, representing nearly all specialty and subspecialty areas, practice at this location.
 However, the institutional philosophy remains primary care-focused and family centered.

-A member of the Mayo Clinic Health System since 1995, it operates hospitals and clinics in 10 communities in northeast Iowa, southeast Minnesota and western Wisconsin.
-Total employment system-wide is approximately 3500.
+A member of the Mayo Clinic Health System since 1995, it operates hospitals and clinics in 8 communities in southeast Minnesota and western Wisconsin.
+Total employment system-wide is approximately 3200.